Investor series slides & content extract: from the investment mastermind event on 21st October 2018

 The caveat is that only certain property bonds offer the security needed to make this a safe investment.
 Look for property bonds tied to specific developments and those which offer security in the form of assets.
 This places a charge on the property so bond investors have a higher claim as creditors should anything adverse happen, such as the company collapsing.

 If you are looking to expand your UK property portfolio or want to buy into the strength of the UK market as part of a high yielding property bond, Certa Invest has options available with up to 8% fixed return every six months on an investment as low as £50,000.
-Call our team right now before this opportunity expires on XXX.
+Call our team right now before this opportunity expires.

 Do you want to find out more investment news, opportunities and tactics that can help increase investment growth.
 Looking to start a portfolio or a serial investor contact us today about joining our investor series: Enquire about places